denten-books/plain-text/1-metaphor.md

 figurative, lyrical language, Lakoff and others have argued that metaphors structure everyday experience.
-Thus the analysis of common phrases like "things are looking up" and "I can't get that tune out of my mind" reveals underlying figuration like "good things are up" and "the mind is a container [@lakoff_metaphorical_1980, 195-198].
+Thus the analysis of common phrases like "things are looking up" and "I can't get that tune out of my mind" reveals underlying figuration like "good things are up" and "the mind is a container."
+The idea that "good things are up" generates a multitude of metaphors like "profits are going up" and "moving on up," for example [@lakoff_metaphorical_1980, 195-198]

 !["An exemplary interface for viewing a three dimensional book" [@card_methods_2006, 3].](images/book-metaphor.png)